fingerskier/manthra/README.md

 # Manthra

+He who knows not and knows not that he knows not is a fool; shun him.
+He who knows not and knows that he knows not is simple; teach him.
+He who knows and knows not that he knows is asleep; wake him.
+He who knows and knows that he knows is wise; follow him.
+	Arabic Proverb

 If they come for the innocent without stepping over your dead body, cursed be your religion and your life.
 	Dorothy Day